danshapero/danshapero.github.io/_posts/2015-12-26-computational-geometry.md

 ![orientation1]({{ site.url }}/assets/orientation1.png)

 The regions of the plane classified as clockwise, counterclockwise or colinear are no longer connected, and there are isolated points which have their orientation completely flipped.
+These kinds of failures usually manifest themselves when the numbers involved are of very different orders of magnitude; in this case, the coordinates of the point \\((0.5, 0.5)\\) are so much smaller than those of the remaining two points that cancellation errors accumulate enough to throw off the final result.

 ## Can't stop here, this is bat country